 Read More: How to Split Excel Sheet into Multiple Sheets Based on Column Value

-- First, press Alt+F8 on your keyboard to open the Macro dialog box.
+- Press Alt+F8 on your keyboard to open the Macro dialog box.

-- Now, select your dataset range.
+- Select your dataset range.
 Click on OK.

-- After that, enter the number of rows by which you want to split your data into multiple Excel sheets.
+- Enter the number of rows you want to split your data into multiple Excel sheets.

 Read More: How to Split Excel Sheet into Multiple Worksheets